-I’m the CEO and co-founder of Smart Simple Marketing, a digital content marketing agency based in Emeryville, CA. My husband and I launched the company in 2006 to help small business owners attract more clients and increase their revenue.
+I’m the CEO and co-founder of Smart Simple Marketing, a digital content marketing agency based in Emeryville, CA. My husband and I launched our company in 2006 to help small business owners attract more clients and increase their revenue.
 We are still committed to that goal.
 In addition to serving small business owners, since 2013, we have been working with enterprise brands to build and market products that serve the small business community.

-To date, we’ve worked with over 8,000 small businesses in 79 different industries.
-Companies like Google, Facebook, LinkedIn, Instagram, Verizon, and others seek out our expertise to help them gain market share, deepen engagement, and increase loyalty with small, minority-owned, and women-owned businesses.
+To date, we’ve worked with over 8,000 small businesses in 79 industries.
+Companies like Google, Facebook, LinkedIn, Instagram, Verizon, and others seek our expertise to help them gain market share, deepen engagement, and increase loyalty with small, minority-owned, and women-owned businesses.

 What was it like growing up in a family of entrepreneurs, and how has it played a role in who you are today?

 My great-grandfather was the first African American real-estate investor in Los Angeles County in the 1950s.
 My grandparents had multiple businesses throughout their lifetimes, and my grandmother was the first black woman to be inducted into the Pasadena Chamber of Commerce.
 Most of my grandmother’s siblings had their own businesses.
 My dad started a tax business not long before I was born.
 Later, when I was in elementary school, my mom started a daycare in our home.
 As such, while I was growing up, discussions about starting, running, and growing a business were happening around me all the time.